mediumryan/kakao-shop-demo/README.md

 - Added Footer section.
 - Slightly changed style of Header section.
 - Modified the design (padding) value of basic sections slightly to match the work of adding Header and Footer.

+**2023/07/05**

+- The layout of the product list has been completely changed.
+Individual component management -> Management as one component